ams/cadr4/README.md

 Experiments of the third kind...
 This is an attempt at making a faithful and accurate HDL implementation of CADR.
-There will be no
-%attempt at making this synthesizable!
+There will be no attempt at making this synthesizable!

 ## Setup